ConsiderItDone/axelar-wrapper/README.md

 The wrapper is written in AssemblyScript, it has a robust test suite and performs arbitrary precision arithmetic.
 The wrapper business logic will be deployed on a decentralized endpoint, like IPFS.

+### This wrapper gives you the following functionality:
+Transfer tokens cross-chain :

+  There are two ways to transfer tokens cross-chain with Axelar:

+ • Wrapper that perform approve and sendToken methods.
+ • GetDepositAddress methods.

 ## How To Run

 ### Install Dependencies